nishathakurdev/CMSAPI/README.md

 # Database

-I am using SQLite database as a datasource to perform CRUD opreation
+I am using JSON fil as a datasource to perform CRUD opreation and its storing data in data with file name DataBase.txt

 # Asp.Net-Core-Web-API-CRUD-Operations
 Asp.Net Core Web API CRUD Operations